State and Local Policy Database

 The water utility has not set specific energy efficiency targets or strategies.
 The city’s water system does not self-generate its own energy.

-We were unable to find information regarding a municipal climate mitigation or greenhouse gas emissions reduction goal.
+We could not find any information regarding a municipal climate change mitigation or greenhouse gas reduction goal for Mesa.

 Energy Reduction Goal